AcheronProject/AcheronDocs/docs/index.md

 The aim of the project is to build a database of freely available resources for keyboard enthusiasts and audiophiles, focused primarily on PCBs that comply with Open-Source Hardware principles.
 Many features, characteristics, components are community-driven and feedback is highly appreciated.

+### Under construction

+The AcheronDocs is passing through a re-writing and is still under construction; as such not all pages are available.

 ## Getting started

 The main development objects of the Acheron Project are Open-Source printed circuit boards.
-In order to use the files, please read and understand the [Acheron Open-Hardware License V1.3](../license.md), under which all the Acheron Project is licensed.
+In order to use the files, please read and understand the [Acheron Open-Hardware License V1.4](../license.md), under which all the Acheron Project is licensed.

 Basically you can use the files however you would like, be it for commercial or personal uses.
 There are only small requirements: